crodier/software-blog/_posts/2023-09-17-free-online-software-education.md

 To become strong you must be an expert at these courses and materials.
-Completion of all of these and the ability to teach each of these courses should be a requirement to be a senior software engineer.
+Completion of all of these and the ability to *teach* each of these courses should be a requirement to be a senior software engineer.

+This is different from taking the courses; it means relative mastery of the material at an A+ level and the ability to TA or teach any of these courses.

 1. **University of Brown: Threading**
    1. Threading is important for Java server side and life.